 Employers have superannuation guarantee obligations under which they are required to contribute to their employees’ nominated superannuation (pension) fund incurring a ‘superannuation guarantee charge’.

 The statutory minimum contribution amount is currently 9.5% of ‘ordinary time earnings’.

 Employee share schemes (ESS)

 Australia has specific rules dealing with the taxation of benefits provided to employees under employee share schemes.

-Broadly, any ‘discount’ is taxable to the employees as ordinary income (not as a capital gain) in the tax year in which the benefits are granted.
+Broadly, any ‘discount’ to the market value of the ESS interest is taxable to the employees as ordinary income (not as a capital gain) in the tax year in which the benefits are granted.
 However, there are certain concessions: